 Depression has a way of taking hold of a person and completely consuming him.
-Medication is one way of combatting depression.
+Medication is one way of combating depression.
 However, it can come with many side effects and it’s tough finding the right combination.
 Here are ten natural ways to cope with depression which you can either try in place of medication, or in severe cases in conjunction with medication.

 1. Light therapy.
 If you find yourself feeling moody and with less energy during the fall & winter months, you might be suffering from Seasonal Affective Disorder (SAD).
 Light therapy can help.
 It mimics natural outdoor light and is reported to improve your mood.

 2. Talk it out.
 Talk to someone close to you about how you are feeling.
 Talking it out can sometimes give you a new perspective on things.
 Seek the advice of a professional, be it your regular physician or a therapist.
 They can help you work through any issues causing the depression and offer advice on lifestyle changes that may improve your overall well-being.

 3. Writing therapy.
 Write about what’s on your mind.
 This is for your personal viewing only unless you choose to share it with others.
 Be brutally honest with yourself when writing as it can relieve pent up emotions.
 Write about your thoughts, feelings, and concerns for a week or two and see how you feel.
 If it helps, keep writing.

 4. Have Self-Compassion.
 As humans, we are our own worst enemy.
 When others are suffering, experience failure and are imperfect, you show compassion.
 So do the same for yourself.
 Be kind and understanding to yourself.
 Stop criticizing your perceived shortcomings and inadequacies.
 The more you accept your personal failures, the less they will affect you.
 Nobody is perfect!